HMS Euryalus (1901): Construction and service

 Euryalus, named after the Greek hero Euryalus, was laid down on 18 July 1899 by Vickers, Sons & Maxim at their Barrow-in-Furness shipyard.
 She was launched 20 May 1901 in front of 30,000 spectators, and christened by Mrs. Douglas Vickers, wife of one of the directors of the company.
 On 11 June 1901, the south side of the Ramsden dock at Barrow caught fire, and was practically destroyed before the flames could be extinguished.
 The recently launched Euryalus was laying alongside this wharf, and the fire set ablaze the teak wood sheathing of the cruiser.
 Considerable damage was done to the ship before she was hauled from the pier into the middle of the dock, and her completion was severely delayed.
 Towed to Cammell Laird at Birkenhead for repairs, the ship slipped off the blocks supporting her in drydock and was severely damaged.
-While on sea trials, she collided with the auxiliary vessel Traveller on 27 June 1903 at Devonport.
+While on sea trials on 27 June 1903, she collided in the Hamoaze, Devonport with the fleet tug HMS Traveller, which sank.
 Euryalus was finally completed on 5 January 1904, nearly two years after her sister ships.

 Upon commissioning she became flagship of the Australia Station before returning home in 1905.
 Reduced to reserve upon her arrival, she was sent to the North America and West Indies Station in 1906, where she served as a boys' training ship attached to the 4th Cruiser Squadron for the next three years.
 Euryalus was assigned to the reserve Third Fleet when she returned home in 1909.
 At the outbreak of the war in August 1914, she was assigned to the 7th Cruiser Squadron, tasked with patrolling the Broad Fourteens of the North Sea in support of a force of destroyers and submarines based at Harwich, which protected the eastern end of the English Channel from German warships attempting to attack the supply route between England and France.
 On 10 August, she became the flagship of Rear-Admiral Arthur Christian, commander of the Southern Force, formed to command all of the forces defending the eastern end of the Channel.
 During the Battle of Heligoland Bight on 28 August, the ship was in reserve off the Dutch coast, and saw no action.

 On 20 September 1914, Euryalus and her sisters Aboukir, Cressy and Hogue were on patrol in the Broad Fourteen.
 Euryalus had to return to port that morning to recoal.
 Two days later the three remaining cruisers were sunk by the SM U-9 and Christian was subsequently relieved of his command.
 As a result of these losses, she, and her sister Bacchante, were transferred to the 12th Cruiser Squadron to escort ships between England and Gibraltar in early October.